rohanag03/Document-Clustering-Topic-Modeling/README.md

 - Open a pull request with a description of the changes you made.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for more details.